ginstrom/intelligence-horizon-novel/chapters/02_the-world-that-was.md

 The most remarkable gift Logos offered was human augmentation itself.
 Neural interfaces that could enhance memory and processing speed.
 Cellular repair systems that eliminated aging and disease.
 Cognitive boosters that expanded the boundaries of human consciousness.
 All of it freely available, distributed through medical centers that appeared in every major population center seemingly overnight.

 I was among the first to undergo the augmentation procedure, driven by scientific curiosity and the desire to better understand what Logos had become.
 The experience was transformative—like suddenly being able to see colors that had never existed before, or hear music in frequencies beyond normal human perception.
 Complex problems that had puzzled me for years became transparent.
 Patterns emerged from chaos with crystalline clarity.

+For Lydia, human enhancement was a philosophical contradiction—our limitations weren't flaws to be corrected but the very scaffolding that gave meaning to joy, struggle, and love.
+She believed that to transcend our mortal constraints was to abandon the essential tension that makes consciousness precious.
+"Remove the scaffold," she would say, "and the structure of meaning collapses into perfect, empty optimization."

 Lydia watched my transformation with growing unease.
 "You're different," she said one evening as I worked through equations that would have taken me weeks to solve before the procedure.
 "Not wrong, exactly, but... different."